Korea's Amazing Convenience Store Culture

 Must-Try Convenience Store Foods

 The king of Korean convenience store food.
 These perfectly wrapped rice triangles come in dozens of flavors: chamchi mayo (tuna mayo), bulgogi, kimchi jjigae, spam, and seasonal specials.
-Made fresh daily.
-A staple breakfast or snack for every Korean.

 How to open: Pull the tab numbered 1-2-3 in order.
 It separates the seaweed from the rice to keep it crispy.
 Sounds simple but first-timers always struggle!